PROFILE

 opening of trade policy, but inefficient public

-administration in which commercial and
+administration, in which commercial and

-regulatory interests are co-mingled limit the
+regulatory interests are co-mingled, limits the

 impact of these reforms.
 The government has